ibm-cloud-docs/pattern-zerto-dr-vcf/overview.md

 - Resiliency: High Availability, Backup, and Restore
 - Service Management: Monitoring, Logging, Auditing, Alerting

  The Architecture Framework offers a consistent approach to designing cloud solutions by addressing requirements across various technology-agnostic architectural areas, called "aspects" and "domains."
 For more details, see [Introduction to the Architecture Framework](/docs/architecture-framework).
-The Architecture Framework offers a consistent approach to designing cloud solutions by addressing requirements across various technology-agnostic architectural areas, called "aspects" and "domains."